Ninetalesgh/dndcampaign/vault/dm/session_notes/session_02.md

 Parties involved in grasping power in the city:
 - Academy and Merchants (want to keep the decisionmaking in their hands)
-- Dain and the Guard (Wants to gentrify the Stockpile)
+- Dain and the Guard (Wants to gentrify the Stockpile to stabilize their finances against the merchants' influence)
-- Thieves' Guild (Wants independent trade flow from Dain)
+- Thieves' Guild (Wants independent trade flow from Dain, independence from the merchants)